 Oral Health in Children: The Role of the Nurse in Community Settings

-Oral health has been largely forgotten since 2000, when the Surgeon General’s report, Oral Health in America, declared early childhood caries a silent epidemic, five times more common than asthma and the most common chronic disease of childhood.
+Oral health has been largely forgotten since 2000, when the Surgeon General’s report, Oral Health in America, declared early childhood caries a silent epidemic, four times more common than asthma and the most common chronic disease of childhood.
 Although the Surgeon General called for pediatric preventive oral health practices to be integrated into well-child care, evidence from national databases reveals that the incidence and prevalence of dental caries continue to be high, especially in lower socioeconomic and minority group populations.

 This teaching strategy focuses on developing oral health competencies to educate parents and children on the importance of oral health and hygiene, fluoride, and having a dental home.
 It also focuses on recognizing abnormal findings in the mouth.